-HDR does improve the dynamic range fundamentally and even makes the colours pop out more without making it too vibrant, so that’s beautiful.
+HDR does improve the dynamic range fundamentally and even makes the colours pop out more without making it too vibrant.
+So that’s beautiful.
 However, shutter speed is still a problem.
 The phone is light-dependent and taking pictures with less than ideal lighting can become problematic.

 ULTRAWIDE and MACRO

 All photos taken with the Wiko T50 are captured with a 4:3 aspect ratio which gives the maximum megapixels possible for the sensor.
 The 8MP ultrawide also captures pretty well in well-lit areas.
 It has decent enough sharpness and clarity as with the main camera.
-We do notice that the ultrawide tends to do a “fish-eyed” view in an attempt to further widen the view range, so some images can have curved corners.
+We do notice that the ultrawide tends to do a “fish-eyed” view in an attempt to further widen the view range, so some images appear to have curved corners.
 Sadly, it’s noticeable and this may make the sensor look fake or artificial.

-The phone can only take videos between 720p and 1080p and capped at 30fps, despite the fact that the IMX682 does support 4K@30fps.
+The phone can only take videos between 720p and 1080p and is capped at 30fps, despite the fact that the IMX682 does support 4K@30fps.

 Similar to photos, video-taking is heavily light-dependent.
 With that said, 1080p video is acceptable enough for the asking price but not impressive.
 It produces better colours and output than 720p videos and also feels less compressed.
 It is present, but it’s subtle, to say the least.
 Overall, 1080p is respectable on the Wiko T50.
 My main problem here is the lack of EIS and 60fps options, other phones of similar price got this correct.

 As always, what would a performance test be without benchmarks?
 The Wiko T50 scored nearly 230K points on AnTuTu.
 However, this is not verified so this may not be 100% reliable.
-Checking other phones, this score is pretty close to what other Helio G85 phones get so it’s safe to say that no cheating is done here.
-On the other hand, on Geekbench, there are 343 points for single-core and 1293 points for multi-core.
+Checking other phones, this score is pretty close to what other Helio G85 phones get so it’s safe to say that no cheating is involved here.
+On the other hand, via Geekbench, there are 343 points for single-core and 1293 points for multi-core.
 Again, this is pretty close compared to other Helio G85 handsets.

 Aside from the obviously heavy Genshin Impact, all of them ran smoothly and did not lag outside of very low battery capacity.
 So on a normal basis, the phone can pretty much game.
 Just expect that the device tends to get hot on longer gaming sessions as the chipset is being pressured to crank out most of its performance.
 The hotter the phone, the faster the battery drains and the higher chance the internals get damaged.
-Oh, we’re going to discuss the battery later.

 By the way, if you run Genshin on the lowest settings, provided everything is downloaded, the game actually runs smoothly, although there are still some hiccups, it’s tolerable and will not affect your experience uncomfortably.